COS301-SE-2025/Save-n-Bite/instructions.md

 🚀 Step-by-Step Installation Instructions
 ### 1. Install Prerequisites
-✅ Python 3.10+
+✅ Python 3.10 (Python 3.10 is generally more compatible)
-Download and install from: https://www.python.org/downloads/
+- Download and install from: https://www.python.org/downloads/
+- Add python to your system path

 Ensure it's installed properly:
 ```